Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Considering a Startup Visa?

-Cities like Tokyo and Fukuoka offer a Startup Visa, a 6–12-month option (extended to 2 years in 2025) that allows you to set up without the upfront capital requirement of ¥5 million.
-It’s a great pathway if you’re just getting started.
+Cities like Tokyo and Fukuoka offer a Startup Visa (スタートアップビザ / Sutāto Appu Biza), a 6-12-month option (extended to 2 years in some municipalities as of 2025) that allows you to set up without the upfront ¥30 million capital requirement.
+This is designed as a pathway to the full Business Manager Visa and can be valuable if:

 At SmartStart Japan, we handle the entire process—from drafting your business plan to collecting the proper documents.
 Our Visa Transition Checklist ensures that nothing is missed.